wpmetabox/docsv2/docs/tutorials/add-star-rating-fields.md

 ![The new plugin in the list of installed plugins](https://i.imgur.com/F1XriLc.png)

-## Step 2: Create a new field type as star rating
+## 2. Creating a new field type as star rating

 In the `rating.php` file, add some code to add the star ratings field type.